Pitz72/PixelDebhTheGame/README.md

 -   **Jump:** `W`, `Up Arrow`, or `Spacebar`
 -   **Capture / Launch:** `C` or `X`
 -   **Shoot (Boss Battle Only):** `Left Shift`

+## Developer Features

+-   **God Mode:** Press `0` on the number pad to toggle invincibility for testing purposes.
+An indicator will appear on the HUD.

 ## Built With